GuillaumeBarra/ffern-tech-test/README.md

 ### Technical Requirements

-- Fork this respository and create a fresh project using either Gatsby or Next.
+- Clone this respository and create a fresh project using either Gatsby or Next.
 - Typescript is not essential, but strongly preferred.
 - If using typescript, use Zod to type any data structures that cannot be statically typed.
 - Use React Query for data fetching and requests, if you feel comfortable doing so.